xin-hedera/hedera-mirror-node/docs/monitor/README.md

 inner transaction is a `CryptoCreate` with `receiverSignatureRequired` set to true.

 By default, all required signatures will be provided.
-However, this can be modified by setting `hedera.mirror.monitor.publish.scenarios.properties.signatoryCount` to be a number greater than 0 but smaller than `hedera.mirror.monitor.publish.scenarios.properties.totalSignatoryCount` To execute a scheduled scenario set the `hedera.mirror.monitor.publish.scenarios` properties similar to the following example.
+However, this can be modified by setting `hiero.mirror.monitor.publish.scenarios.properties.signatoryCount` to be a number greater than 0 but smaller than `hiero.mirror.monitor.publish.scenarios.properties.totalSignatoryCount` To execute a scheduled scenario set the `hiero.mirror.monitor.publish.scenarios` properties similar to the following example.

 ```yaml